 Capital Return Program.
 We remain committed to delivering shareholder value through our share repurchase and dividend programs.
 On October 16, 2018, we announced that our Board of Directors authorized a \$700 million addition to the balance of our existing share repurchase plan.
 Under the program authorized by our Board of Directors, we may repurchase shares in the open-market or through privately negotiated transactions.
 The extent to which we repurchase our shares and the timing of such repurchases will depend upon market conditions and other corporate considerations, as determined by our management team.
-The repurchase program may be suspended or discontinued at any time.
-As of February 1, 2020, there was \$589.7 million remaining available for future share repurchases.
-See "Note 14 - Shareholder's Equity" in the Notes to the Consolidated Financial Statements for further information.
+The share repurchase program was temporarily suspended in late March 2020 to preserve cash during the COVID-19 pandemic and remains temporarily suspended to preserve cash in anticipation of the funding of our acquisition of Inphi.
+As a result, we did not repurchase any shares subsequent to the first quarter of fiscal 2021.
+We will continue to evaluate business conditions to decide when we can restart the share repurchase program.
+As of January 30, 2021, there was \$564.5 million remaining available for future share repurchases.
+See "Note 13 - Shareholder's Equity" in the Notes to the Consolidated Financial Statements for further information.

-We returned \$523.9 million to stockholders in fiscal 2020, including \$364.3 million through repurchases of common stock and \$159.6 million of cash dividends.
+We returned \$185.8 million to stockholders in fiscal 2021, including \$25.2 million through repurchases of common stock and \$160.6 million of cash dividends.

 Cash and Short-Term Investments.
-Our cash, cash equivalents and short-term investments were \$647.6 million at February 1, 2020.
-We had cash flow provided by operations of \$360.3 million during fiscal 2020.
+Our cash and cash equivalents were \$748.5 million at January 30, 2021, which was \$100.9 million higher than our balance at our fiscal year ended February 1, 2020 of \$647.6 million.
+We had cash flow provided by operations of \$817.3 million during fiscal 2021.